ACCESS-NRI/initial_conditions_access-om3/README.md

 /g/data/ik11/inputs/access-om3/woa23/monthly
 Note: This step is only necessary if you want to change the WOA23 dataset to a different version.
 In that case, make sure to update the dataset path inside inte.csh accordingly.
 If you're generating initial conditions for a different resolution using the same WOA23 monthly data, you can skip this step and go directly to Step 2.

-2. Run make_initial_conditions.sh in the directory initial_conditions_WOA/ to
+2. Run make_initial_conditions.sh in the directory initial_conditions_WOA23/ to regrid temperature and salinity onto the ACCESS-OM3 horizontal and vertical grids.

-regrid temperature and salinity onto the ACCESS-OM3 horizontal and vertical grids.
+    To improve regridding performance, `make_initial_conditions.sh` automatically runs `build_pythran.sh` before submitting the monthly PBS jobs.
+This compiles `apply_weights` with Pythran into a compiled Python module (e.g., `apply_weights.cpython-312-x86_64-linux-gnu.so`), improving regridding performance.
+See [Allow for native application of regridding weights](https://github.com/COSIMA/ocean-regrid/pull/14) for more information.
+No manual Pythran installation is required.

 3. If you're happy with the results, run finalise.sh to git commit and add commit info to the .nc metadata.
 You must provide the output path using the -o option.